haslab/why3do/networkModels/README.md

 # Network Models

-Library modules for reasoning about distributed systems with different netowkr semantics.
+Library modules for reasoning about distributed systems with different network semantics.
 Described in the ESOP'2022 paper "Why3-do: The Way of Harmonious Distributed System Proofs".